I recently began Integration Testing between two AUTs. Each AUT has its own bug DB and dev team. Let’s say we execute a simple test like this...

 - Atlanta, Georgia, United States

-- My typical day: get up, hit the gym, listen to public radio, do not drink coffee (I kicked it), test software or help others test it, break for lunch and a Euro-board game with the devs, log more bugs, walk the dog and baby, enjoy a meal with Melissa, an IPA, and a Netflix movie, look forward to a weekend of hanging out with my daughter, Josie, and perhaps a woodworking or woodturning project.
+- My typical day: get up, maybe hit the gym, drop my kids off at daycare, listen to a podcast or public radio, do not drink coffee (I kicked it), test software or help others test it, break for lunch and a Euro-board game, try to improve the way we test, walk the dog and kids, enjoy a meal with Melissa, an IPA, and a movie/TV show, look forward to a weekend of hanging out with my daughter Josie, son Haakon, and perhaps a woodworking or woodturning project.

 A good tester is a trouble shooter.
 By trouble-shooting, you should eliminate possible causes of a bug in one module and then do the same with another module.
 As a dev, I would not want to debug other dev's problem if I don't have to.
 It's just too time-consuming and makes me look like an idiot when I don't know well about another module (so many stupid questions to ask just to set up test data).
 I assume you were talking about a complex system.
 Hence, test data is hard to set up.
 Otherwise, you wouldn't have this problem of figuring out which module is buggy.